 7. You Have Been Convicted of a Crime

 Certain conditions related to conviction of a crime or imprisonment will prevent you from receiving Social Security disability insurance benefits.
-They are:
+They are as follows.

 - You are in prison after being convicted of a felony, unless you are in a court-approved rehabilitation program that is likely to result in your getting a job when you get released, and your release is expected to occur within a reasonable amount of time.

 - You were injured while committing a felony and were convicted of the crime.
-The impairment suffered -- or the worsening of an existing impairment -- during the commission of a felony cannot be used as a basis for applying for disability benefits.
+The impairment -- or the worsening of an existing impairment -- that you suffered during the commission of a felony cannot be used as a basis for applying for disability benefits.

 - You were injured while in prison.
-The impairment suffered -- or the worsening of an existing impairment -- while you are in prison cannot be used to obtain benefits.
+The impairment -- or the worsening of an existing impairment -- that you suffered while you were in prison cannot be used to obtain benefits.
 But you can generally receive benefits after being released from prison.

-However, it's worthwhile to apply for SSDI benefits even if one of the above situations apply to you, because you may be granted a period of benefit-free disability that will "freeze" your earnings record, keeping your eventual disability, retirement, or dependents benefits from decreasing.
+However, it's worthwhile to apply for SSDI benefits even if one of the above situations apply to you, because even if you can't get cash benefits, you may be granted a period of benefit-free disability that will "freeze" your earnings record, keeping your eventual disability, retirement, or dependents benefits from decreasing.

-Note these situations do not prevent you from receiving SSI disability benefits, although being incarcerated does keep you from collecting SSDI or SSI benefits.
+Note these situations do not prevent you from receiving SSI disability benefits, although being incarcerated does keep you from collecting SSI benefits.

 8. You Commit Fraud